nikitt-code/it-ege-2021/README.md

 # it-ege-2021
-Solutions for EGE tasks on python.
+Solutions for EGE tasks on python and paint.

 | Task | Solutions |
 |-----|-----|